• Office Banner

-Yes, we work with interior designers.
+Yes, we work with interior designers and architects.
 Please contact us so we can enter you into our system. and discuss how you work.
-Minimum order quantities may apply.
+Minimum order quantities may apply, but rarely.

 The photographs of our products and finishes are representations of the actual designs.
 Due to variances in lighting, browser and display settings, photographs can only approximate what the products will look like in real life.
 The best way to experience our designs is to visit the Palazzetti store to view them in person and to see and feel finish options.